Huguenots in Dublin | What You Need to Know About the City’s French Heritage

 The work the brothers accomplished in the chapel constitutes the finest example of woodcarving in baroque style in Ireland.
 Unfortunately, this admirable work of art cannot be viewed today as the chapel is, sadly, only open for private events.

-James Gandon, the Architect Who Left His Mark
+James Gandon, the Huguenot Architect Who Left His Mark on the City

 James Gandon (1742-1823) arrived in Dublin in 1781.
 Born and bred in London, his grandfather Pierre Gandon was a Huguenot who took refuge in England.
 James Gandon was tasked to build the Custom House in Dublin, a grand neoclassical building on the banks of the River Liffey.
 It was officially opened 10 years later, in 1791.